mgevasagiv/epilepticActivity_IEEG/README.md

 Several methods for spikes detection are implemented in the class, the commonly used is - detectTimes.
 Its basic idea is to find points in the data which pass one or more thresholds of - (i) amplitude following highpass; (ii) unfiltered amplitude (iii) signal gradient.
+See spikeDetector_example.m for an example to how to use the class for IED detection

 Other methods which were implemented -
 (1) spike detection using wavelet analysis (based on West et al 2003).